rubencodes/recal/README.md

 ## Localization

-Use the `locale` string prop on the calendar components to localize them into other languages *(e.g. "en-US", "es-MX", etc.)*.
+Use the `locale` string prop on the calendar components to localize the month and days of the week into other languages *(e.g. "en-US", "es-MX", etc.)*.

 ## Accessibility